corpus-io/tokenize.it-smart-contracts/README.md

 ## EIP-2771

 It is possible to directly use all smart contracts in this project, without going through the platform's frontend at all.
 In order to improve UX, though, a frontend will be offered.
 In order to improve UX even more, the user will not have to pay gas when using this frontend.
-This is achieved through two approaches:
+This is achieved through three approaches:

-1. the platform executes transactions like contract deployments
+1. the platform executes transactions like contract deployments that do not require the user's signature
 2. actions concerning our own contracts that require the user's approval are executed as meta-transactions, using EIP-2711
 3. granting allowances on external currencies is possible through EIP-2612 (ERC20Permit), which is widely adopted.
 This is not in the scope of this documentation though.